Joyce Hatto: Revelation of fraud

-In February 2007 it was announced in a series of articles in Gramophone and on the magazine's website, after the editor, James Inverne, had commissioned an intensive investigation by the audio expert Andrew Rose and others, that the CDs ascribed to Hatto had been discovered to contain copies, in some cases digitally manipulated (stretched or shrunk in time, re-equalised and rebalanced), of published commercial recordings made by other artists.
-While some of these artists were well-known, the majority were not.
-When Brian Ventura, a financial analyst from Mount Vernon, New York, put the recording of Liszt's Transcendental Études credited to Hatto into his computer the Gracenote database used by the iTunes software identified the disc, not as a recording by Hatto, but as one by László Simon.
+When Brian Ventura, a financial analyst from Mount Vernon, New York, put the recording of Liszt's Transcendental Études credited to Hatto into his computer, the Gracenote database used by the iTunes software identified the disc as being one made by László Simon, not Joyce Hatto.
 On checking online samples of the Simon recording Ventura found it to be remarkably similar to the version credited to Hatto.
 He then contacted Jed Distler, a critic for Classics Today and Gramophone, who had praised many of the recordings ascribed to Hatto.